alephant/MA-data/1_INTRODUCTION/4-1 Opacity and DNN Black Box.md

 **in Zerilli: Lack of fathomability due to complexity impedes understanding how the model relates features to produce outputs (structural opacity acc. to Creel)**
 “Fathomability is understood to be the extent to which a person can understand, straight away, how the model relates features to produce outputs.
 As a result, the more complex a model (e.g., increased dimensionality, extreme nonlinearities, etc.), the less fathomable it becomes.”
 (Duede, 2023, p.
 1092)

----
-Boge's h- and w-opacity

-**Boge: the two dimensions to the opacity-problem of DNN: how does it learn to estimate a desired function and what in the data drives this process?**
-“As a matter of fact, it is easy to recognize the very same process involved in h-opacity as involved also in w-opacity.
-This is what it means that there are two dimensions to ‘the’ opacity-problem in DL, instead of two problems.
-When a DNN learns to approximate a desired function, it is hence not only opaque how, precisely, it achieves this goal: It is also opaque what it is about the data that drives this process.”
-(Boge, 2022, p.
-62)

-**“W-opacity constitutes an independent dimension to the opacity of DL, and may therefore create an independent epistemic problem (as I believe it does).”** (Boge, 2022, p.
-65ff.)

-**Boge: h-opacity refers to the opacity of how the machine learns; it concerns mainly functional transparency** “The point hence is that, despite some abstract analogies between human and Deep Learning, it is in important respects opaque how the machine learns.
-Call that h-opacity. ==H-opacity concerns the way in which a DNN automatically alters the instantiated function in response to data==.”
-(Boge, 2022, p.
-59)